Welcome to HowesFamilies.com Genealogy Pages

 - send your own tree - GEDCOMs are best, but anything will do

-- send copies of any photographs of individuals or headstones, or certificates, to photos "at" howesfamilies.com
+- send copies of any photographs of individuals or headstones, or certificates, to me at: paul "at" howesfamilies.com

 - consider whether you can help.
 Go to November 2008's newsletter here and look at the kinds of thing we need.
 What gives you energy?